 A trip to Hilton Head is not complete without a visit to Harbour Town inside Sea Pines Plantation.
 The spot offers a wide selection of fine dining, shopping and, of course, a climb to the top of the red-and-white-striped Harbour Town Lighthouse.

 Beachcombers, golfers and spring-breakers alike go to Hilton Head with the intention of a fun night on the town.
 And the island does not disappoint.
 Hilton Head has disco, late-night rock 'n' roll, bars and teen clubs.

 There is plenty of action to be found mid-island around Palmetto Dunes Oceanfront Resort and Shelter Cove Harbour, but most of the nighttime partying takes place on the island's south end, either around The Quarterdeck at The Sea Pines Resort or just outside the Sea Pines' front gate at a cloister of nightclubs appropriately nicknamed the "Barmuda Triangle."
 There's also a cluster of bars around Coligny Plaza near the public beach.

 Unlike in the rest of the state, which prohibits the sale of alcohol on Sunday, beer and wine can be purchased in select Hilton Head stores all week.
 Liquor stores, however, are closed on Sunday.

-Hilton Head Island has a variety of dining opportunities to satisfy even the most discerning palates.
-In all, there are more than 200 restaurants on the island, including family-friendly venues and elegant, romantic spots.
+Hilton Head Island has dining opportunities to satisfy even the most discerning palates.
+There are more than 200 restaurants on the island, including family-friendly venues and elegant, romantic spots.